-Using your brand in crisis.
+Using your .brand in crisis

 A COVID-19 analysis

-Tony Kirsch Head of Professional Services, GoDaddy Registry We've often talked about how .brand top-level domains create safe namespaces and an opportunity for their owners to establish a trusted home on the web.
+We've often talked about how .brand top-level domains create safe namespaces and an opportunity for their owners to establish a trusted home on the web.

 And whilst this results in a range of benefits such as eliminating squatting or concerns about expensive domain acquisitions in the aftermarket, the COVID-19 pandemic has also highlighted the benefits of speedy domain registration to support crisis communications.